 - It may not be possible to record movies during still photo shooting if operations such as extended Live View display increase the camera's internal temperature.
-Turn off the camera or take other measures, and wait until the camera cools down. - Lowering the movie recording quality may enable movie recording.
+Turn off the camera or take other measures, and wait until the camera cools down. - In [a†] shooting mode, lowering the [a†] movie recording quality may enable movie recording. - In shooting modes other than [(at)], lowering the [(!)] movie recording quality may enable movie recording.